Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

 [--count-flags]                  count flags instead of setting them to "true"
-                                 or "false" based on the last prefix used on the command line (default: false)
+                                 or "false" based on the last prefix used on the command line (default: false) [--use-long-options]             use the long option names for parsing (default: true) [--use-short-options]            use the short option names for parsing (default: true)

 Stylization options:
 [--error-style=STYLE...]
 (DEPRECATED) the color and style specification